-Assumptions of future mortality are derived based on data from reinsurers (for term assurance policies) and life insurance industry mortality tables (for whole of life policies), adjusted as appropriate to reflect actual past experience and for expected changes in future experience.
-Assumptions of future morbidity are derived based on data from reinsurers, adjusted as appropriate to reflect actual past experience and for expected changes in future experience.
+Assumptions of future mortality are derived based on both data from reinsurers and life insurance industry mortality tables, adjusted as appropriate to reflect actual past experience (including experience for business written on the PAC licence) and for expected changes in future experience.
+Assumptions of future morbidity are derived based on data from reinsurers, adjusted as appropriate to reflect actual past experience (including experience for business written on the PAC licence) and for expected changes in future experience.